Areas of Expertise: WMD Education, Countering WMD Policy, WMD Intelligence, WMD Proliferation, WMD Interdiction, Chemical and Biological Weapons

 Previous civilian government experience includes senior staff assignments at the President’s Foreign Intelligence Advisory Board, the Defense Intelligence Agency, and as a professional staff member on the Commission on the Roles and Capabilities of the U.S. Intelligence Community.

 Mr. Melley served on active duty as an infantry officer in the U.S. Army's 25th Infantry Division (Light), and as a military intelligence officer at the Defense Intelligence Agency.
-He graduated from Providence College, Rhode Island, the Postgraduate Intelligence Program at DIA, and has a Master of Science in WMD Studies from Missouri State University.
+Mr. Melley graduated from Providence College, Rhode Island, the Postgraduate Intelligence Program at DIA, and has a Master of Science in WMD Studies from Missouri State University.